Ali-Nategh/mytones_proj/README.md

     ```
         npm install
     ```
-    In a bash terminal install redis and do command:
+If you're on windows, get your WSL bash terminal, install redis and run it with command:
     ```
         redis-server
     ```

 Then you can run the server with nodemon useing the command:
     ```
         npm run dev
     ```